-Professor Rudesill is a scholar and practitioner of legislation and national security law and policy.
-At Moritz, he teaches Legislation and National Security Law & Process.
-He also co-directs the Washington, D.C., Summer Program and the Legislation Clinic and will teach Cyber Law.
+Professor Rudesill is a scholar, practitioner, and teacher of legislation and national security law and policy.
+At Moritz, he teaches National Security Law & Process, Legislation and Regulation, and the Legislation Clinic.

-His publications have appeared in the Georgetown Law Journal, Stanford Journal of International Law, Yale Journal of International Law, Harvard National Security Journal, Georgetown Journal of Law & Public Policy, and the Washington University Law Review, among others.
-Professor Rudesill is a member of the editorial board of the Journal of National Security Law and Policy.
+His scholarship has appeared or is forthcoming in the Georgetown Law Journal, Stanford Journal of International Law, Yale Journal of International Law, Harvard National Security Journal, Georgetown Journal of Law & Public Policy, and the Washington University Law Review, among others.
+Professor Rudesill is a member of the editorial board of the peer-review Journal of National Security Law and Policy.
 He is Chair-Elect of the National Security Section of the American Association of Law Schools (AALS).

 Professor Rudesill has advised senior leaders in all three branches of the federal government.
 He served the U.S. Congress for nine years, doing national security legislative work for the Senate Budget Committee and Sen. Kent Conrad.
 In the Executive Branch, as a member of the Obama-Biden Presidential Transition Team, Professor Rudesill advised the President-Elect’s nominees for Director of National Intelligence and CIA Director.
-He served in the Office of the Director of National Intelligence (ODNI), and represented ODNI on the President’s Detention Policy Task Force at the U.S. Department of Justice.
+He served in the Office of the Director of National Intelligence (ODNI), and on the President’s Detention Policy Task Force at the U.S. Department of Justice.
 In the Judicial Branch, Professor Rudesill was a law clerk to James B. Loken, Chief Judge of the U.S. Court of Appeals for the Eighth Circuit.

 Prior to coming to Ohio State, from 2010 to 2013, Professor Rudesill was Visiting Associate Professor at Georgetown Law Center, and directed the Federal Legislation & Administrative Clinic.
 Earlier in his career he was a law firm associate, a Visiting Fellow at the Center for Strategic & International Studies, and was selected for the Council on Foreign Relations International Affairs Fellowship.